mhykari/Devops-Test-Projects/docker-jenkins/README.md

 # Setup jenkins and jdk21 ssh agent using docker and test java api pipeline test<br />
 - Docker compose file to setup a local jenkins with jdk21 ssh agent<br />
-- A simple java api project for test gitlab ci/cd<br />
+- A simple java api project for testing gitlab ci/cd<br />
-- jenkinsfile for java-api ci/cd<br />
+- jenkinsfile pipeline for java-api ci/cd<br />
 <br />
 This project deploy the jenkins controller and ssh agent to run pipeline for java-api ci/cd How to use:<br />